Mohibkhan2512/Optical-Flow-with-Template-Matching/README.md

 ---

-## Basic of Optical Flow 🔍
+## Basics of Optical Flow 🔍

-Tracking single point, using optical flow => <a href="https://nanonets.com/blog/optical-flow/">  Click here to know more... </a>
+Optical flow is a technique that estimates the motion of objects in a series of images. => <a href="https://nanonets.com/blog/optical-flow/">  Click here to know more... </a>

-## Basic of Template Matching
+## Basics of Template Matching 🔍

 Template matching is a technique in image processing that compares a template image to an image to find matching parts. => <a href="https://medium.com/analytics-vidhya/image-processing-template-matching-aac0c1cbe2c0">  Click here to know more... </a>